-The Secret of Holy Speed and the Power of the Tzaddik to Bring Back Every Jew
+The Secret of the Speed of Holiness and the Power of the Tzaddik to Return Every Jew

 Lesson No. 23 | Sunday, Parashas Pinchas, 11 Tammuz - Lesson in the Yeshiva.